 Typically, an event has a few different ticket types, and the ticketing process is quite simple.
 The Dutch Grand Prix, however, is more complex.
 This is not only because of the high demand but also because of postponed tickets, different seating areas, promotional activities, sponsored tickets, and more.
-Our innovative ticketing system handled all these challenges as we continuously improve our product by listening to the needs of our customers and the industry.
+Our innovative ticketing system handled all of these challenges as we continuously improve our product by listening to the needs of our customers and the industry.

 Lottery for Tickets

 Usually, when you want to visit an event, you simply go to the ticket shop and buy your ticket.
 Perhaps a queue is activated if the event is popular.
-However, the demand for the Dutch Grand Prix was so high that the organization wanted a fairer process.
-Therefore, the organization worked with a request shop in our Seated Ticketing product, where they gave everyone a fair chance to register for tickets.
+However, the demand for the Dutch Grand Prix was so high that the organisation wanted a fairer process.
+Therefore, the organisation worked with a request shop in our Seated Ticketing product, where they gave everyone a fair chance to register for tickets.
 In this branded shop, race fans could indicate their ticket preferences, for example, which zone they wanted to sit in or which days they wanted to visit.
 A map of the circuit gave the fans a clear overview of the different seating areas.
 Based on these preferences, a draw occurred in the system, and race fans received an email with either good or bad news.

 MyDGP for Updates

 The email included a link to a personal environment on our platform.
 This environment is called 'MyDGP,' short for 'My Dutch Grand Prix.'
 Within MyDGP, visitors can see all information regarding their tickets.
 Right after the draw, visitors could pay for their tickets through a payment link.
-After that, the main booker could share a link with his friends to personalize their tickets.
+After that, the main booker could share a link with his friends to personalise their tickets.
 This way, the Dutch Grand Prix receives valuable data, and the visitors receive a more tailored experience.
 If visitors can't come anymore, they can easily sell their tickets via our official reseller platform.
 Otherwise, they'll receive their tickets two weeks in advance to avoid black market sales.

 Serving Sponsors & Partners

-In addition to the "regular" tickets, there are other ticket sales for the Dutch Grand Prix.
-Such as tickets for sponsors and partners who make the event possible.
+In addition to the "regular" tickets, there are other ticket sales for the Dutch Grand Prix, such as tickets for sponsors and partners who make the event possible.
 Depending on the contract, all these companies receive a certain number of tickets for the grandstand or their business lounge.
-Sponsors want to distribute these tickets flexibly among their relations during the year and not be dependent on the organization of the Dutch Grand Prix.
+Sponsors want to distribute these tickets flexibly among their relations during the year and not be dependent on the organisation of the Dutch Grand Prix.
 To facilitate this efficiently, we use the Guest Manager.
 In this system, each sponsor has an environment where they can easily assign, reassign, and cancel tickets and determine their guests’ seating.

 A Ticket With Groceries

 One of those sponsors is the Dutch supermarket chain Jumbo.
-In the last months before the event, they have a nice promotion where their customers can get a fifty percent discount on tickets if they have shopped for a certain amount of euros.
+In the last few months before the event, they have a nice promotion where their customers can get a fifty percent discount on tickets if they have shopped for a certain amount of euros.
 This initiative required a separate ticketing solution which CM.com facilitated.
-This was done by building a fully branded Jumbo ticket shop via General Admission and generating 10.000 unique discount codes to ensure that users didn't share a code with friends.
+This was done by building a fully branded Jumbo ticket shop via General Admission and generating 10,000 unique discount codes to ensure that users didn't share a code with friends.

 Scan and Enjoy the Race

 When the weekend finally arrives, hordes of race fans will be heading to the circuit.
 To ensure they don't have to stand in a long queue, our events team is putting together a solid entrance plan.
 There are over 150 scanners active for four main entrances, multiple hospitality zones, and parking lots, so it's important that we make sure our scanning software is approving the right tickets at the right entrances.
-Also, on-site, our team stays focused and monitors the real-time statistics to see how many fans have already entered and if there are crowded areas where we need to scale up.
+Also, on-site our team stays focused and monitors the real-time statistics to see how many fans have already entered and if there are crowded areas where we need to scale up.
 This way, we can facilitate a smooth entrance for everyone, and the racing experience can begin without a hitch.

 Ready for Next Year